 If you're a 20-something, you're more likely to be single and childless—but that doesn't mean you'll stay that way.
 You may decide to settle down in your 30s or later and at that point, the appeal of life insurance may become clearer.
 The downside, however, is that by waiting to buy, you may be facing higher premiums.
 As a general rule, life insurance for young adults is less expensive the younger you are when you initially purchase it.

 Aside from replacing lost income, life insurance can also be used to pay off any debts owed by your estate.
 In your 20s, your largest debt can be student loans.
-According to Federal Reserve data, 20-somethings who owe student loans carry an average balance of just over $22,000.
+According to data from Experian, 20-somethings who owe student loans carry an average balance of almost $21,700.
 Federal student loans are automatically canceled and discharged.
 That includes Parent PLUS loans.
 If you owe private student loans that your parents cosigned for, on the other hand, it's a different story.

 Legally, cosigners share equal responsibility for a debt.
 If your parents cosigned on your loans and you pass away, your lender may still expect them to pay what's owed.
 A life insurance policy could allow your parents to zero out the rest of the debt.